jkomoros/prompt-garden/README.md

 ### Using

+Clone this repo.

 Copy `environment.SAMPLE.json` to `environment.SECRET.json` and update the `openai_api_key` to be your key.

+Run the command `npm install` to install dependencies.

 Run the command `npm run build`.